Ways to Extract Exchange Mailbox Data from EDB to PST

 New-MailboxExportRequest -Mailbox“<Mailbox name>” -FilePath” “<destination file path>”

-Here, use the mailbox name that you want to extract and enter the specific location where you want to extract EDB file.
+Here, enter the mailbox name you want to extract and enter the specific location where you want to extract the EDB file.
 For example,

 New-MailboxExportRequest -Mailbox abcd@www.kernel21.com -FilePath \\NDRWEB76-PC2\PST Data\Himanshu_PST.pst

-• It requires a sound knowledge of EMS cmdlets
+• It is necessary to have in-depth knowledge of EMS cmdlets

 • Cannot recover mailboxes from corrupt EDB file

-• The mailbox must be mounted on Exchange Server
+• The mailbox must be mounted on the Exchange Server

 ExMerge, the Microsoft Exchange Server Mailbox Merge Wizard, extracts the mailbox data from one Exchange Server’s mailbox and merges it into another mailbox running on a different Exchange Server.
-It copies the data from the mailbox as a separate PST file, then merges the data into another mailbox.
+It copies the data from the mailbox as a separate PST file and then merges it into another mailbox.

 Download the free tool from the following URL –